 Read operations from the secondary location may proceed during the restore operation if the storage account is geo-replicated.

-Point-in-time restore supports restoring operations on block blobs only.
-Operations on containers cannot be restored.
-If you delete a container from the storage account by calling the Delete Container operation, that container cannot be restored with a restore operation.
-During the preview, instead of deleting a container, delete individual blobs if you may want to restore them.
+Point-in-time restore supports restoring against operations that acted on block blobs only.
+Any operations that acted on containers cannot be restored.
+For example, if you delete a container from the storage account by calling the Delete Container operation, that container cannot be restored with a point-in-time restore operation.
+Rather than deleting an entire container, delete individual blobs if you may want to restore them later.

 Prerequisites for point-in-time restore

 Point-in-time restore requires that the following Azure Storage features be enabled before you can enable point-in-time restore: